 Psst…it’s the one on the bottom right.

 Meanwhile, cooking up a storm a couple of decks down, is the Italian Executive Sous Chef Salvatore Pittella.
-‘I have 230 chefs in my team’ he says as he walks us through the endless twists and turns of his kitchen.
+‘I have 230 chefs in my team’ he says as he walks us through the endless twists and turns of his galley.

 ‘We use 6000 eggs a day, 700kg of flour, serve 160kg of ice cream and take 20 seconds to plate one dish’.